twitter-archive/kestrel/README.md

           100                100        3.1s
     =========  =================  ==========

-Scarling uses N+1 I/O processor threads (where N = the number of available CPU cores), and a pool of worker threads for handling actor events.
+Kestrel uses N+1 I/O processor threads (where N = the number of available CPU cores), and a pool of worker threads for handling actor events.
 Therefore it handles more poorly for small numbers of heavy-use clients, and better for large numbers of clients.